 Workshop Topic, Background and Motivation

 Creativity techniques help stakeholders identify delighter requirements, which make aspects of the new system a real positive surprise.
-These delighters generally are highly innovative features.
-In recent years, methods such as Design Thinking have gained popularity in industry and reflect the need for creativity to develop new innovative products and innovate on existing products.
-But this is only one possible application of creativity, while there are many more facets of creativity that can benefit RE in a wide range of settings.
-The CreaRE workshop provides a platform for introducing, discussing and elaborating creativity techniques used for Requirements Engineering (RE).
+Methods such as Design Thinking employ creativity to develop new innovative products and innovate on existing products.
+But there are many more applications and facets of creativity that can benefit Requirements Engineering (RE) in a wide range of settings.
+The CreaRE workshop provides a platform for introducing, discussing and elaborating creativity techniques used for RE.

-In spite of the importance of creativity in RE, there are far more publications about survey techniques, document-centric techniques and observation techniques for requirements elicitation, than there are about the use of creativity in RE.
+In spite of the importance of creativity in RE, publications about the use of creativity in RE have consistently been rare.
+However, it is not a niche field, but one that scholars often perceive as a difficult research topic.
 Many practical questions are still open, especially concerning the applicability and reliability of these techniques in different contexts or the completeness and post-processing of the requirements resulting from a creativity session.
-Different software applications domains such as embedded systems, multimedia products or customer-specific business applications may require creativity techniques to be applied differently, and these techniques also contribute to shaping the landscape of emerging fields such as the Internet of Things and smart ecosystems.
-Meanwhile, the field of creativity techniques itself is also changing as tool support and trends like multimedia use with creativity techniques, mobile computing, and online participation demand different approaches, which provides new opportunities for involving creativity in RE but also introduces new challenges.
+Different software applications domains may require creativity techniques to be applied differently.
+Meanwhile, the field of creativity techniques itself is also changing as tool support and trends like multimedia use with creativity techniques, ubiquitous computing, and online participation demand different approaches, which provides new opportunities for involving creativity in RE but also introduces new challenges.

 Goals of the Workshop